Skip to main content

 • Stir a little pureed food into some breast milk, formula or water, and give off a spoon.

-• Start with iron-containing foods like meat, tofu, legumes, poultry, cooked eggs, low mercury fish and infant cereals.
+• Start with iron-containing foods like meat, wild game, fish, legumes, tofu, whole eggs, iron-fortified infant cereal.
 Offer these foods at least twice a day.
 You can also offer vegetables, fruits, and dairy products such as yogurt and cheese.

 • Leave 2 days between starting new foods to tell how the first is tolerated.